OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     function integer unitFromPColumn(integer column) {
       // Code could find entry in units database table that holds column in unit_index.
       // Since we will be working a lot with units, probably should put in Redux state.
-      // TODO Work out this detail to decide if server will send the mapping or what.
+      // Work out this detail to decide if server will send the mapping or client gets the
-      // This assume column(unit) is this value and the actual code will be different. return column(unit)
+      // needed DB values.
+     // The database call would be Unit.getByUnitIndexUnit(row, column) where need to get or pass conn return column(unit)
     }

 The compatible units of a group can be determined by the above function by determining all the child meters recursively and creating a set of the unique meters.
 Start with this function: